Implications of becoming an employee shareholder

-If no section 431 election is entered into there is a risk that HMRC assesses the shares at a higher value.
+If no section 431 election is entered into there is a risk that HMRC will assess the shares at a higher value.
 For example, if HMRC place a 20% undervalue on the shares, then 20% of shares sale price will be subject to income tax on sale.
 As we explain below a section 431 charge can reduce the overall tax burden.

 If a section 431 election is signed and tax paid on the gift of shares there will be no income tax or NICs on sale of shares.
 No nasty surprises for the employee shareholder.
 The effect of the section 431 election is that the growth in value is assessed to capital gains tax.
-Capital gains tax is lower than income tax and national insurance.
+Capital gains tax is lower than income tax and NICs.

 What happens if the employee wants to set up his own business in the future?